 When the students leave, the teacher doesn’t have much time but to remind the parents and students to bring back the homework books the next morning.

 It is a scene that plays out every day at this school, which is one of hundreds, and involved hundreds of thousands of students.
 Students who have moved from the furthest reaches of China to Shanghai with their parents.
 Now, as its urban population continues to increase from the influx of rural-to-urban migrants, China has a real opportunity to transform its migrant education system to capitalize on its population’s innovative potential.

-To do so, stakeholders can begin by investing in the children of the very workers who have contributed to China’s dramatic economic growth, and as part of our effort to understand the challenges (and opportunities) faced in educating China’s migrant youth, we visited a school and spoke with a teacher to learn about the current situation.
+To do so, stakeholders can begin by investing in the children of the very workers who have contributed to China’s dramatic economic growth, and as part of our effort to understand the challenges (and opportunities) faced in educating China’s migrant youth, we visited a school and spoke with a teacher to learn about the current situation about migrant education.

 Q: What does the students’ normal day look like?

 A: In the morning, the parents come to drop off their children to this classroom at 08:30 am.
 Throughout the morning we have different activities, like games and morning exercise.
 We have two 25-minute periods of teaching classes, one in the morning and one in the afternoon.
 After lunch, the children have an afternoon nap and snack before we start the next teaching period.
 Then, we review what we went over that day and I pass out homework books, and that’s pretty much the end of the day at around 3:30 pm.